-Are you a gun collector or a sports shooter in need of a new rifle?
+Are you a gun collector or a sports shooter that needs a new rifle?
 A hunter or perhaps a law enforcer who is also a fan of AR rifles?
 Or just a gun enthusiast curious about the AR10 and AR15?
 Whichever category you belong to, you’ve come to the right place to find out more about these two rifles.

 In case you’ve already taken your pick but you’re second-guessing it, we’ll help you make your final choice.
 After all, we all know the confusion when it comes to picking a rifle.
 The doubts and indecisiveness are inevitable.

 Because of that, we’ll make sure the information we present resolves any doubts you may have.
 In the following article, we’ll discuss both rifles in terms of: